As U.S. coronavirus cases soar toward 200,000 a day, holiday travel is surging

 Among the surge of people flying: college students, many of whom will finish out the fall semester from home.
 Very few schools are mandating coronavirus testing for students leaving campus pre-Thanksgiving, said Chris Marsicano, an education studies professor at Davidson College who leads an initiative examining how colleges are grappling with the pandemic.

 Airports are all but certain to get more crowded in the coming days.
-The TSA usually offers estimates on how many passengers they expect to screen during Thanksgiving week — last year the agency reported record numbers — but declined to do so this year “due to the many complex factors that could affect those numbers during this pandemic,” an agency spokesperson told The Post.
+The TSA usually offers estimates on how many passengers they expect to screen during Thanksgiving week — last year the agency reported record numbers — but declined to do so this year “due to the many complex factors that could affect those numbers during this pandemic,” an agency representative told The Post.

-Fauci, a member of the White House coronavirus task force, has been urging families to weigh the costs and benefits of their plans to gather together.
+Fauci, a member of the White House coronavirus task force, has been urging families to weigh the costs and benefits of their plans to get together.

 “When you think of the holiday season, and the congregating indoors at what are innocent, lovely functions like meals with family and friends, you’ve got to at least think in terms of evaluating,” he said on MSNBC.